micmejia/bible-dump/NKJV/Acts/Acts 24.md

 Now after five days Ananias the high priest came down with the elders and a certain orator _named_ Tertullus.
 These gave evidence to the governor against Paul.

 ###### 2
-And when he was called upon, Tertullus began his accusation, saying: "Seeing that through you we enjoy great peace, and [^a]prosperity is being brought to this nation by your foresight,
+And when he was called upon, Tertullus began his accusation, saying: "Seeing that through you we enjoy great peace, and prosperity is being brought to this nation by your foresight,

 ###### 3
 we accept _it_ always and in all places, most noble Felix, with all thankfulness.

 ###### 4
-Nevertheless, not to be tedious to you any further, I beg you to hear, by your [^b]courtesy, a few words from us.
+Nevertheless, not to be tedious to you any further, I beg you to hear, by your courtesy, a few words from us.

 ###### 5
 For we have found this man a plague, a creator of dissension among all the Jews throughout the world, and a ringleader of the sect of the Nazarenes.

 ###### 6
-He even tried to profane the temple, and we seized him, [^c]and wanted to judge him according to our law.
+He even tried to profane the temple, and we seized him, and wanted to judge him according to our law.

 ###### 7
 But the commander Lysias came by and with great violence took _him_ out of our hands,